TomLing/tomling.github.io/_drafts/2019-01-24-azure-serverless-functions-routing-options.md

 This will turn **_http://localhost:7071/api/NameFunction_** into **_http://localhost:7071/NameFunction_**.

-Removing the route prefix I can still call the API as I normally would by dropping it from the URL.
+Removing the route prefix, I can still call the API as I normally would by dropping it from the URL.

 ![Remove Route Prefix Browser Result]({{ "/assets/media/2019-01-24/defaultroutebrowserwithoutprefix.PNG" | absolute_url }})